10 Tips for Staying Cool While Working in the Heat

 Though you should avoid drinking alcohol while in the hot sun and on the job, it’s also a good idea to avoid alcohol after work.
 Drinking after a long shift out in the sun will take a toll on your body and make it harder to stay cool the next day when you head back to the job site.

-If your company requires uniforms, gloves, hats, towels or other equipment to keep employees protected on the job, contact Alsco today to find out how we can help.
+If your company requires uniforms, gloves, hats, towels or other equipment to keep employees protected on the job, contact Alsco Uniforms today to find out how we can help.
 Our lightweight uniforms may be a good option for employees on hot days.

 Contact Us

-Interested in Alsco's Services?
-Visit our Contact page and let us know!
+Interested in our services?
+Visit our Contact page to get a quote!